jsegitz/shim-review/README.md

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB)?
 *******************************************************************************
-It launches grub and fwupd, nothing else
+It launches grub, fwupd and systemd-boot

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?